unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Quote: Magic happens in the Impacts

 - some companies dropped Actors to emphasise Impacts
-- Gojko likes Actors for slicing Deliverables down and prioritisation ("which roup should we address first?")
+- Gojko likes Actors for slicing Deliverables down and prioritisation ("which group should we address first?")

 2 ways to create Impact Maps: